jonathanhogg/flitter/docs/canvas3d.md

 minimum or maximum field-of-view is desired.

 `width=` *WIDTH*
-: Specifies the *width* of the camera view in the *world* coordinate system.
+: Specifies the *width* of an orthographic camera view in the *world* coordinate system.
 An orthographic camera is effectively a rectangle that projects in the camera view direction.
 The aspect ratio of that rectangle is taken from the `size` attribute, this attribute gives the actual width of the rectangle.

 `near=` *NEAR*
 : Specifies the near clip plane of the camera.
 Anything on the near side of